 Before proceeding, please be familiar with our

 .
-The words "Core", "Control" and "Output" will feature prominently in the rest of this document.
+The words "Server", "Control" and "Output" will feature prominently in the rest of this document.

-Rule 1: Core and Output on separate devices
+Rule 1: Server and Output on separate devices

-To get the best sound quality from Roon, plan for an ethernet cable between your Core and Output components.
+To get the best sound quality from Roon, plan for an ethernet cable between your server and output components.
 One way to accomplish this is with a

 You can also get there by using